Ashley McBryde: Early life

 McBryde was born in Waldron, Arkansas and raised in Saddle, Arkansas.
-Her father was a farmer, doctor, and preacher; she grew up in a strict household. "when I was growing up, [and] I don’t ever remember not seeing a gun or a Bible.
+Her father was a farmer, doctor, and preacher; she grew up in a strict household.
+"When I was growing up, I don’t ever remember not seeing a gun or a Bible.
 He raised us that way--as mean as that sounds, and as sweet as that sounds, too," she told Billboard.
 According to AY Magazine, "her mother read to her every night–a chapter from the Bible and a chapter from a Laura Ingalls Wilder book."
 As a child she was drawn to the music she heard around her house, which included songs by The Carpenters and Kris Kristofferson.
 She often played around on her father's guitar, which prompted her family to buy McBryde her own guitar.
 McBryde wrote her first song at age 12 and hoped to become a singer–songwriter.
 She also traveled with her mother to bluegrass festivals which further inspired her music career.

 McBryde participated in the high school marching band before attending Arkansas State University where she studied French horn.
 At the same time she was performing regularly in clubs located in nearby Memphis, Tennessee.
 In one class session, a college professor noticed her disinterest and suggested she drop out to pursue music full-time.
 "So I did, that day," she recalled.